Transformational projects that make a real difference

 We are developing ambitious, transformational projects which will focus on specific problems including cancer and improving outcomes for children.
 We bring government, businesses and organisations together to collaborate on projects that have the potential to make a real difference to people’s lives.
 We will create the right conditions which will enable successful businesses to emerge and grow.

 We can help secure funding for transformational projects from different external sources, helping to write and coordinate strategic bids to enable our partners to access larger sources of external funding (for example, Digital Innovation Hubs, Strength in Places Fund), facilitating the expansion of R&D activities.

 GET IN TOUCH

 For more information,

 please get in touch

 Data for Children Collaborative - with UNICEF

-The Data for Children Collaborative – with UNICEF is a joint collaboration between UNICEF, The Scottish Government and Edinburgh University’s Data Driven Innovation Programme which seeks to improve outcomes for children in locally, nationally and globally.
-It draws on the strengths of all partners to bring insight and solve problems using data and data science techniques.
+The Data for Children Collaborative with UNICEF is a joint partnership between UNICEF, The Scottish Government and the University of Edinburgh’s Data Driven Innovation Programme which seeks to use data responsibly to improve outcomes for every child.
+It draws on the strength of its partners and their network to bring insight and solve problems using data and responsible innovative data practices.

 Cancer Innovation Challenge

 Launched by the Chief Medical Officer for Scotland, Catherine Calderwood, on 24 March 2017, the Cancer Innovation Challenge is a £1M project funded by the Scottish Government through the Scottish Funding Council (SFC) to encourage Innovation Centres in Scotland to work in partnership to help Scotland become a world leading carer for people with cancer through open innovation in data.